The Physical Writer

 When asked about the fundamental starting point for any story, Margaret Atwood replied, ‘Be clear about who is telling this story to whom and about what.’
 But why is the narrator telling this story in the first place?
 What lies behind your narrator’s desire to disclose their story?
 The urgency to tell, and the motive behind disclosure, has both a physical and psychological dimension.

-Suitable for all writers of fiction who have started on a project or begun to develop an idea, this one-day workshop will strengthen the authenticity of your narrative voice by deepening your understanding of the narrator’s position.
+Suitable for all writers of fiction who have started on a project or begun to develop an idea, this one-day workshop with Carol Major will strengthen the authenticity of your narrative voice by deepening your understanding of the narrator’s position.
 This understanding will also assist you to create believable characters and settings.

 The day will include readings, writing exercises, participant interaction, discussion and some weird objects on a table.